Administration and Facilities

 scholars of George Washington, the Constitution and 18th century

 School since 2007.
-My background and life experiences have fortuitously
+His background and life experiences have fortuitously

-provided me with the skills and motivation to have an extremely
+provided him with the skills and motivation to have an extremely

 positive impact on the both the students in the classroom, as well as

-My youth was spent in Santa Maria, California, an agricultural community
+In his youth, Seth spent time in Santa Maria, California, an agricultural community

 with startling similarities to Watsonville.
 After graduating from UC

-Santa Barbara with a Bachelors Degree in History in 2001, my wife, who
+Santa Barbara with a Bachelors Degree in History in 2001.
+Seth along with his wife, who

-is an environmental educator, and I spent several years traveling,
+is an environmental educator spent several years traveling,

 teaching, and learning in the South Pacific, New Zealand, Australia,

 South East Asia, and Central and South America.
-When I returned to the
+When he returned to the

-United States in 2005, I attended the University of California, Santa
+United States in 2005, he attended the University of California, Santa

-Cruz where I obtained my Multiple Subject Teaching Credential and Master
+Cruz where he obtained his Multiple Subject Teaching Credential and Master

 wife completed her Master of Science in Environmental and Natural